 For those who arrive early, free day to explore Asmara slowly and do some shopping, according to your interests.

-Meet up with the rest of your group in the evening in our hotel, the Hotel Capri
+Meet up with the rest of your group in the evening in our hotel, the Top Five Hotel.

 Overnight in Asmara